SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 #### Add GUD variables to *.AWL* file

-GUD variables of the SIMATIK 840D SL/PL are defined by Siemens, the manufacturer or by the user in `*.def` files.
+GUD variables of the SINUMERIK 840D SL/PL are defined by Siemens, the manufacturer or by the user in `*.def` files.
 An example definition file is provided as [GUD4.DEF](./GUD4.DEF).

-You need to copy your `*.def` files from your SIMATIK 840D to your PC with `perl` installed.
+You need to copy your `*.def` files from your SINUMERIK 840D to your PC with `perl` installed.

 With the `perl` script [gudVarsIntoAwl.pl](gudVarsIntoAwl.pl) the `*.def`